-Words and phrases you might hear people say in the theatre
+Theatre words and phrases you might hear people say

 Lots of people across Theatreland use some words and phrases that are only said around the theatre.
 Want to know from your backstage area from “opening the house” and the difference between stage left and stage right?
 Read all about some of the most prominent words in the theatre with us.

 Backstage: Backstage is the area behind the stage, where the magic of a production often comes from.
 Backstage, actors will change costumes, as well as storing their props and prepare everything they need for each performer.
 Everything is kept behind-the-scenes to ensure nothing creeps out from behind the curtain into the audience’s view before it’s meant to.

 Break a Leg: A common phrase to say to someone who is about to perform, “break a leg” translates to “good luck” in theatre slang.
 There are three theories for the popularity of this theatre saying.
 Actors are said to tell each other to “break a leg” and pretend to wish bad luck, so that the opposite will happen.
 It is also based on the “leg line”, an area behind the curtain that when actors stepped in front of it, audiences would see them and then they would get paid.
 Actors are also told to “break a leg” due to an enthusiastic audience reaction for their performance, which will mean performers have to bow continuously, resulting in broken legs.

 Chewing the scenery: If you’ve ever seen a production where one performer stands out, you could say they are “chewing the scenery”.
 This theatrical phrase translates to someone who is a larger than life character, often over-acting when on stage.
 It can be a good or bad thing, depending on the performance.